castorini/anserini/docs/experiments-msmarco-passage.md

 At this point, make sure that the connections between a query, the relevance judgments for a query, the ranked list, and the metric (MRR@10) are clear in your mind.
 Work through a few more examples (take another query, look at its qrels and ranked list, and compute its MRR@10 by hand) to convince yourself that you understand what's going on.

-There are various formats for run files and a wide range of metrics that can be used to evaluate search results. `trec_eval` is a widely-used tool among information retrieval researchers, offering many command-line options that you will gradually become familiar with.
+The tl;dr is that there are different formats for run files and lots of different metrics you can compute.
+`trec_eval` is a standard tool used by information retrieval researchers (which has many command-line options that you'll slowly learn over time).
 Researchers have been trying to answer the question "how do we know if a search result is good and how do we measure it" for over half a century... and the question still has not been fully resolved.
 In short, it's complicated.